UnseenFaith/komada-helper/readme.md

 To create a new piece, use the `Komada: Create new piece` command and go through the configuration.

-The snippets are named like `komadaCommand`, where you replace `komadaCommand` with the name of a piece.
+The snippets are named like `komadaCommand`, where you replace `Command` with a piece type.
 The special case is `komadaIndex` wich is the entry file where you create the Komada client.

 ## License